raspberrypilearning/blender-party-monkey/en/step_4.md

 ### A camera

-This is where you will see your scene through.
+This is from where you will see your scene.

 ![Camera](images/camera.png)

-+ Rotate your scene behind the camera.
++ Rotate your scene so that it is behind the camera.

 ![Behind the camera](images/behind-camera.png)